 Pelvic Pain

-One in three women and one in ten men will experience pelvic pain at some point in their lives due to dysfunction of the pelvic floor muscles.
-In women, it is experienced and described as burning, itching, or pain in the vulva, vagina, perineum, and/or anal area.
-In men, it may manifest as a sense of itching, burning, or pain in the penis, scrotum, testicles, perineum, and/or anal area.
-These painful symptoms, as common as they may seem, can be unbearable and are often accompanied by many other unpleasant symptoms, such as incontinence.
-However, pelvic pain can become manageable or even completely treated with the help of physical therapy.
+One in three women and one in ten men will experience pelvic pain at some point in their life as a result of pelvic floor muscle dysfunction.
+Women report burning, itching, or pain in the groin, vagina, perineum, and/or anal area.
+In men, symptoms may include discomfort, itching, burning, or pain in the penis, scrotum, testicles, perineum, and/or anal area.
+Despite their commonality, these painful symptoms can be unbearable and often accompany a number of other unpleasant symptoms, such as incontinence.
+Physical therapy, on the other hand, can help manage or even eliminate pelvic pain.

 SEE ALSO